Daniel-Wittgenstein/jinx/DEV-NOTES.md

 ADDITIONAL NOTES:

+- if the runtime throws an explicable error, try clearing localStorage or look at the HTML in the HTML CodeMirror editor.
+  It may just be the case that your app is injecting old/incorrect HTML stored inside the localStorage from your Codemirror HTML instance.

 - If debugging injected iframe code in Chrome is painful (and especially if Chrome starts reporting wrong line numbers for errors inside the iframe!), try either updating your Chrome or SWITCH TO FIREFOX!
 I've found that Firefox